Starlink Review 2026: Is It Worth It for Travelers?

 This was the most critical test for us.
 Remote workers live or die by video call quality.

 Verdict: Excellent in most conditions.
-We ran over 100 video calls on Starlink across all testing locations.
-In rural and suburban areas with clear sky, calls were consistently sharp β smooth video, clear audio, no perceptible lag.
+I ran over 100 video calls on Starlink across all testing locations.
+In rural and suburban areas with clear sky, calls were consistently sharp — smooth video, clear audio, no perceptible lag.
 Screen sharing worked without delays.

-In congested evening hours (6β10 PM), we occasionally experienced minor quality drops β the video would downgrade from HD to SD for 5β10 seconds before recovering.
+During congested evening hours (6—10 PM), I occasionally saw minor quality drops — the video would downgrade from HD to SD for 5—10 seconds before recovering.
 This happened roughly once per hour-long call during peak times.
-We experienced zero complete call drops in areas with less than 5% obstruction.
+I experienced zero complete call drops in areas with less than 5% obstruction.

 Streaming